 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-It is always nice to be able to finish off your sewing projects neatly.
-One of my favourite methods for finishing projects is to use bias binding.
-But what if you want to use a matching fabric to your project for your bias instead of the ready made variety?
-Or make your own pretty contrast bias?
-Well, here is how to make your own continuous bias binding.
+Making bias tape is a nice way to be able to finish off your sewing projects neatly.
+One of my favourite sewing tips and methods for finishing projects is to use bias binding or make continuous bias tape.
+Bias tapes and binding can be bought quite easily in a lot of fabric types and finishes.
+But what if you want to use a matching fabric to your project and want to know how to make continuous bias tape of your own instead of the ready made variety?
+Or you want to make your own bias out of a pretty contrasting fabric?
+Well, here is how to make bias tape binding in a couple of different ways.

 Cut Long Strips On The Bias Of The Fabric

-Making Continuous Bias From A Rectangle of Fabric
+How To Make Continuous Bias Binding From A Rectangle of Fabric

-This method can be a lot quicker for making a long continuous piece of bias.
+This method can be a lot quicker for making a long piece of continuous bias binding from a square or rectangle fabric .
 You only need to sew 2 seams and cut the fabric twice!

 - a square or rectangle of fabric